 1. June Shellene Asks Tough Questions

-Is fluoride actually good for kids?
-What’s the NDAA, and what does Evanston have to do with it?
+Is fluoride actually good for kids? ?
 Should we be auditing the Fed?
 Pianist, singer, composer and musical director June Shellene will make you think.

 2. Jennifer Wilson Takes On Cardinal George